 Microsoft Excel is a powerful software.
-We can perform numerous operations on our datasets using excel tools and features.
+We can perform numerous operations on our datasets using Excel tools and features.
 There are many default Excel Functions that we can use to create formulas.
-Many educational institutions and business companies use excel files to store valuable data.
+Many educational institutions and business companies use Excel files to store valuable data.
 Sometimes, we need to find the average by month from daily data inputs.
 There are multiple ways available to carry out the operation.
-This article will show you 5 easy ways to Calculate Monthly Average from Daily Data in Excel.
+This article will show you 5 easy ways to Calculate a Monthly Average from Daily Data in Excel.

 The Average is something that represents an entire data range.
 Mathematically we can calculate this value by dividing the sum of the total data range by the total number of inputs.
 It’s called Mean in statistics.
 The average value helps us to get an idea of the whole population instead of going through every input.
 So, finding the average value is essential.
 To illustrate, we’ll use a dataset as an example.
 For instance, the following dataset contains Date input and Net Sales.
-There are 6 months’ data.
-We’ll show the methods to Calculate Monthly Average from this data in Excel.
+There are 6 months of data.
+We’ll show the methods to Calculate the Monthly Average from this data in Excel.